-Grammarly is my best friend when it comes to writing blog posts.
+You best writing friend: Grammarly is my best friend when it comes to writing blog posts.
 It automatically detects grammar, spelling, punctuation, word choice, and style mistakes in your writing.
-Add it to Google Chrome to use it on every website or write your documents directly in your Grammarly documents.
+Add it to Google Chrome to use it on every website or write your documents directly in Grammarly.
 As I am not a native English speaker, it’s an absolute must for me.
-It looks very unprofessional to have language errors on your blog.
-I started with the free version but switched to the Premium edition after one month, totally worth the money.

 * This site contains affiliate links.
 It doesn’t cost you more if you buy a product through my links, but it helps me to buy more food for awesome free recipes.
 I only recommend products I love and use.